HoustonWeHaveABug/ChessPositions/README.md

 ## Problem solved by the program

-Count the number of valid positions on a chessboard of given size such that:
+Count the number of valid positions on a chessboard of given size (including the symmetric ones) such that:

 - Both kings must be on the board (and there can only be one of each color)
 - Not both kings can be in check